chibiboba/JS-120/Concepts/Lesson 2 Notes.md

 - JavaScript creates a global object when it starts running.
 - This global object is the **implicit execution context** for function invocations.
-  - In Node.js, the global object is the object named `global`.
+  - In Node.js, the global object is the object named `global`. [object global]
   - In the browser, it's the `window` object.
 - Can investigate this in the node REPL or a browser's console.